nik0816/Kubernetes-/Cluster creation/Kubeadm/Multimaster using HA proxy loadbalancer/Readme.md

 For this setup we are going to use aws ec2 instances.

 With stacked control plane nodes.
 This approach requires less infrastructure.
-The etcd members and control plane nodes are co-located.
+The etcd members and control plane nodes are co-located.For reading more about this [see here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/#stacked-etcd-topology)

 The following documentation will help you with creating three master, one worker node and loadbalancer node using HAproxy.